underbent/slashdiablo-maphack/README.md

 * Full maphack
  * Monsters, missiles displayed on map
  * Infinite light radius
- * Configurable colors for different monsters (see wiki for details)
+ * Configurable monster colors (see wiki for details)
  * Indicators of current level's exits
 * Configurable item display features (see wiki for details)
  * Modify item names and add sockets, item levels, ethereality
- * Change item name colors
- * Display certain items on the map
+ * Change colors and display items on the map
 * One-click item movement
  * Shift-rightclick moves between stash/open cube and inventory
  * Ctrl-rightclick moves from stash/open cube/inventory to ground
  * Ctrl-shift-rightclick moves from stash/inventory into closed cube
-* Auto-party and auto-loot
+* Auto-party (default hotkey: 9)
+* Auto-loot (default hotkey: 7)
-* Hotkeys to use potions directly from inventory
+* Use potions directly from inventory (default hotkeys: numpad * and -)
-* Display gear of other players
+* Display gear of other players (default hotkey: 0)
-* Screen showing secondary character attributes such as IAS and FHR
+* Screen showing secondary attributes such as IAS/FHR (default hotkey: 8)
+* Warnings when buffs expire (see "Skill Warning" in config file)

+The hotkeys for all features can be changed in the config file.

-Github no longer offers binary downloads, so to get the latest release (currently v0.1.4) or any older release go to http://bitly.com/bundles/underbent/1.
+Github no longer offers binary downloads, so to get the latest release (currently v0.1.5) or any older release go to http://bitly.com/bundles/underbent/1.